PynPoint/PynPoint/docs/near.rst

 ------------

 The documentation on this page contains an introduction into data reduction of the modified |visir| instrument for the |near| (New Earths in the
 Alpha Cen Region) experiment.
 The basic processing steps with PynPoint are described in the example below while a complete overview of all available pipeline modules can be found in the :ref:`overview` section.
-To get started, installation instructions are available in the :ref:`installation` section.
+To get started, use the instructions available in the :ref:`installation_github` section.
 Please have a look at the :ref:`attribution` section when using PynPoint results in a publication.
 Further details about the pipeline architecture and data processing are also available in |stolker|.

 .. _near_example: